What is a barium enema?

 urge to keep the barium from leaking back out.
 Let the technologist know if you are

 having trouble.
 After the test, you will be given a bedpan or helped to the bathroom.

 During the test, the X-ray machine and exam table will move.
 You may be asked to move

 into different positions as the X-rays are taken.

 The radiologist will take single pictures, a series of X-rays, or fluoroscopy as the

 When the procedure is done, the technologist will let the barium come out of the tube.

-If you are having a double contrast study, you will be asked to expel some of the barium will drain into a bag.
+If you are having a double contrast study, some of the barium will drain into a bag.

 Once all the X-rays have been taken, you will be helped from the table and to the